 Contact Media Relations

-For media and journalist inquiries, please contact the Novartis Corporate Media Relations office by email or telephone.
+For media and journalist inquiries, please contact the Novartis Corporate Media Relations office by email.